From Graphite to Color

 Instructor: Nationally recognized artist and popular teacher Laura Vogel has taught at the New York Botanical Garden for 21 years.
 Vogel will also teach ‘Watercolor Weekend’ August 25-26 at SBG.

 Cost: $195 SBG members/$225 nonmembers.
-Preregistration required; payment reserves your spot.
-Class fills quickly.
+Workshop fills quickly and preregistration required; payment reserves your spot.
+Click here to register.